Mkohm/detekt-hint/README.md

 ## Currently supported detections
 - Use composition instead of inheritance - Will help developer ensure Liskov Substitution Principle is followed.
 Will not report if you inherit from third-party libraries.
-- (SOON) Lack Of Cohesion of Methods - Notifies you if the LCOM value is too hgih.
+- (SOON) Lack Of Cohesion of Methods - Notifies you if the LCOM value is too high.

 ## Getting started
 If you just want to analyze some code without bothering with the Danger integration head to the [command line section](#With-the-command-line).
 If you want to start writing some Kotlin in a new repository with most of the setup done - head to [this sample repository](https://github.com/Mkohm/detekt-hint-sample).